4.4km there and back again (1 hour)

 This historic walk leads from Kilcoole to the parish church of Kilquade.
 The Mass Path features beautiful views of the countryside, an old walled garden, Kilquade church, and at the turning around point an opportunity to stop at a garden centre café for refreshments.

-In ancient times Kilcoole was the parish church, but sometime in the 17th or 18th century this shifted to nearby Kilquade, and the church in Kilcoole fell to ruin.
+In ancient times Kilcoole was the parish church, but with the English Reformation the ancient church was abandoned.
+Catholic worship shifted to the surrounding fields and rural houses in nearby Kilquade.
 The necessity of attending Mass led to the development of “mass paths” leading from nearby settlements to Kilquade.
 The path from Kilcoole follows the river Cannistown through farm fields and along a country road to Kilquade.
 Up until the building of a church in Kilcoole (1968), local families would have made their way along this path to attend church.

 In 1938 Sister M. Eithne wrote of three different mass paths connecting to Kilquade church: